jobe3774/raspend/raspend/README.md

 }
 ```

 and invokes the method.
-The response of this HTTP-POST request will be your JSON enhanced with the result of the method invocation:
+The response of this HTTP POST request will be your JSON enhanced with the result of the method invocation:

 ```
 {